 - Becoming stronger in the areas of communication, engagement, and enrollment – along with how to overcome resistance and avoid the “finger of blame” along the way

 - Using coaching skills (through three modalities) to support your consulting skills while mastering your own strengths as a change management practitioner and leader

 It is a very hands-on course full of opportunities to interact with the presenters and other participants, get answers to questions, and apply the curriculum to your own situations and opportunities as a practitioner and leader of change.

 The Program takes a cumulative approach and gives you the opportunity to adapt, implement, and master the concepts in real-time, in stages, thus avoiding overwhelm or a sense of impossibility that might otherwise get in the way of your ultimate success.

-This program will take place September 6, 13, 20, 27, October 4, 11, 18, 25, 2022– each day from 1:30 PM until 5:30 PM Eastern – and consists of live training sessions – the first sessions lays the groundwork, the following sessions hone in closely on specific skill-sets.
+This program will take place April 4, 11, 18, 25, May 2, 9, 16, 23, 2023 from 9am – 1pm Eastern – and consists of live training sessions – the first sessions lays the groundwork, the following sessions hone in closely on specific skill-sets.

 Put together, the Change Management Review™ Coaching Skills for Change Management Professionals Program will prove highly useful as you support your clients, organizations, and employees in their successful navigation of your changes.

 Due To The Nature Of This, Only The First 20 Will Be Accepted – Here’s What You Gain When You Get Started Today